facebookresearch/DrQA/README.md

 sbatch train.s
 ```

-You can see the output of runs in output folder
+You can see the output of runs in output as well as models folder